We are all tired of waiting for Android 2.1 to finally officially land on the HTC Hero, or even get a definite day announced by anyone official.

 While the memo lists the 4/9/10 update as "maintenance", according to an alleged Sprint employee rkendle53 from the xda forums Sprint calls all updates "maintenance", even major ones.
-We are skeptical but hopeful at the same time - this 2.1 update is long overdue.
 Read More

 This post and all its comments were migrated from Artem's personal blog beerpla.net